jmccl/acme-lw/README.md

 #### Security

 The library itself is fairly agnostic about security.
-It doesn't read or write to disk.
+It doesn't read or write to disk (swapping aside.)
 If you use the library you'll need to decide for yourself how you want to protect the account private key and the private key associated with the certificates issued.